 Inevitably, this has contributed to a halt in UK property sales, with the demand from buyers falling by 70%.
 However, from seeing a 30% recovery in April after an initial 50% decline at the beginning of lockdown, according to Zoopla, property rentals are now showing annual high growth rates.

-Why are rentals rising while house sales are declining?
+Why is the lettings market rising while house sales are declining?

 The large decline in the number of house sales can be seen to be the result of the UK furlough scheme.
 According to Statista, 8.7 million jobs have been furloughed as of 31st May 2020, resulting in a large proportion of the UK now living on a reduced income.
 These income reductions and job losses have led to greater financial uncertainty amongst buyers.
 With house mortgage approvals in April being down 80%, compared to February 2020, according to Nationwide, it’s no surprise that many house purchasing plans have gone astray.